-The Little Piano Girl: The Story of Mary Lou Williams, Jazz Legend focuses on the childhood of amazing pianist Mary Lou Williams and her impoverished background in Pittsburg where she charmed the neighbors with her magical playing.
+The Little Piano Girl: The Story of Mary Lou Williams, Jazz Legend by Ann Ingalls and Maryann Macdonald focuses on the childhood of amazing pianist Mary Lou Williams and her impoverished background in Pittsburg where she charmed the neighbors with her magical playing.
 As a biography I felt it lacked a sense of urgency and interest about an important figure in history, but as the story of an extraordinary girl who overcame hardship to be accepted for her talent it is interesting and I think music-loving kids will enjoy the story.
-Also available as an ebook.

-Nothing but Trouble: The Story of Althea Gibson.
+Nothing but Trouble: The Story of Althea Gibson by Sue Stauffacher.
 Before Venus and Serena there was Althea.
 Althea grew up in Harlem as a rowdy tomboy and went on to become the first African-American to win the Wimbledon Cup.
 My favorite part of the book is the way Greg Couch illustrated Althea, with a sort of constant rainbow vibration.
 This is a fun read aloud, especially for sports fans, who will enjoy mimicking the voice of an announcer.

 Through My Eyes is written by Ruby Bridges, the girl who is best known for being the first African-American student at a New Orleans school after a court-ordered desegregation.
 Bridges pens her story in an appealing, direct voice and I was impressed at how well the book speaks to young children.
 It’s definitely written in a style that makes the events of the time understandable for kids.
 It’s a long book (60 pages) and includes some wonderful photographs.
 Highly Recommended.
 (See my list of civil rights picture books for an additional title about Ruby.)

-Fly High!: The Story of Bessie Coleman.
+Fly High!: The Story of Bessie Coleman by Louise Borden and Mary Kay Kroeger.
 Here is a story that is well suited for an inspiring picture book: a daring woman overcomes the hardships and prejudices of her early life to become the first African-American woman to earn a pilot’s license.
 Unfortunately, I found it a bit dry but you’ve probably figured out by now I like books with suspense and metaphorical imagery and language.
 It did receive several starred reviews, which is why I’m including it here.
 I do think it’s worth getting from the library because Bessie’s story is one that should be told.